tangentyh/notes-of-tan/docs/backend/SpringNotes.md

      - `spring.config.name` — defaults to `application`, for customized config filename
      - `spring.config.location` — for customized location
      - `spring.config.additional-location`
+     - `spring.config.import`
    - set activate profiles
      - `@org.springframework.test.context.ActiveProfiles`
      - `ConfigurableEnvironment::setActiveProfiles`
-     - `spring.profiles.active`, `spring.profiles.default` as fallback — defaults to `application-default.properties`, use `application.properties` if no specific profiles exist
+     - `spring.profiles.active`, use `spring.profiles.default` if not specified — defaults to `application-default.properties`; `application.properties` always used
-     - `spring.profiles` — `List<String>` that at least one should match for the document to be included
+     - `spring.profiles` — `List<String>` that at least one should match for the document to be included, kind similar to the `@Conditional`
+       - use new and less confusing `spring.config.activate.on-cloud-platform`, `spring.config.activate.on-profile` (cannot be used with `spring.profiles.active`)
      - `spring.profiles.include` — `List<String>` to unconditionally activate

 ## SpEL